 In other words, sometimes you need a bit of randomness to generate the right creative ideas.
 It might sound stupid but if you keep an open mind, it really can work.

 Brainsparker is a free app that provides a similar exercise to stretch your creative muscles.
 The app contains 200 cards containing thought-provoking words and phrases; you simply shake your device to shuffle the pack and produce a new card.
 The rest, of course, is up to you.

 Sometimes the problem you have is not generating ideas, it’s organising them into something that’s actually going to work.
-So if you have dozen of chaotic, free-floating ideas that don’t seem to connect up with each other, mind-mapping is a technique that can help.
+So if you have dozens of chaotic, free-floating ideas that don’t seem to connect up with each other, mind mapping is a technique that can help.

-At its most basic, a mind map is a diagram linking up different ideas, represented by words and/or images, in a way that helps you makes sense of them.
-There’s often often a central idea in the middle, and other, related ideas branching out from those, although there are no strict rules: it’s whatever works for you.
+At its most basic, a mind map is a diagram linking up different ideas, represented by words and/or images, in a way that helps you make sense of them.
+There’s often a central idea in the middle and other, related ideas branching out from those, although there are no strict rules: it’s whatever works for you.

 03. TED Talks (opens in new tab)